-Instructions Bladder Care • Because surgery in this area often affects bladder control, you may not be able to empty your bladder completely or tell when your bladder is full.

-Daily Activities With some surgery procedures, the foley catheter will be left in place and you will go home with the foley and learn how to care for the catheter.
-Refer to your copy of "Bladder Care After Surgery."
-With proper care, you can train your bladder to work normally.
-If you have any of the following problems, please contact your doctor: Have trouble with getting your urine to start You urinate too often Can only pass small amounts of urine It burns when you urinate You may tire easily.
+Instructions Bladder Care Because surgery in this area often affects bladder control, you may not be able to empty your bladder completely or tell when your bladder is full.
+The foley catheter may be left in place and you may go home with the foley and learn how to care for the catheter.
+You may have the catheter for up to 2 weeks and will be required to write down the amount of urine out of the catheter each day.
+Refer to your copy of "Care of the Indwelling Foley Catheter and Output Flow Sheet."
+If you have any of the following urinary problems once the foley catheter is removed, please contact your doctor: Having trouble getting your urine to start You urinate too often (frequency and urgency) Can only pass small amounts of urine (can't empty bladder fully) It burns when you urinate

+Daily Activities You may tire easily.
 Rest often and take breaks.
-Avoid any strenuous activity, such as heavy housework (vacuuming).
-Do not lift anything over 10 pounds (4.5 kg) until approved by your doctor.
+Avoid any strenuous activity, such as heavy housework (vacuuming, laundry, sweeping and mopping).
+Do not lift anything over 10lbs (4.5kg) until approved by your doctor.
 Stair climbing should be kept to a minimum or avoided.
 If you have a two-story home, limit your stair climbing to once a day.
 Walk a little more each day.
 This helps with the healing process.
 Continue your breathing and coughing exercises.
 Refer to your instructions for foods that will help regulate your bowel movements.
 Drink plenty of fluids to help prevent constipation.
-Pain medicines may cause constipation.
-If you take pain medicine on a regular basis, you may need to take stool softeners to prevent constipation.
 If you have constipation or diarrhea and it does not get better with medicines, call your doctor.
-In order to heal well, do not place anything in the vagina for 6 to 8 weeks.
-Most patients may resume sexual activity at 6 to 8 weeks.
-But, do not resume sexual activity until you have had a pelvic exam by your doctor.
-Talk to your nurse or doctor for more information.
-Diet Follow the instructions you received about your after surgery diet.
-Increase the number of calories in your diet by eating high-protein foods to help the healing process.
-Drink at least 8 eight-ounce glasses of water a day.
-Incision Care and Bathing • You may have a dressing over your incision when you go home.
-If you do, a date and time of when to remove it will be marked on your dressing.
-Be sure to remove the dressing as instructed, usually 24 to 48 hours after your surgery.
+In order to heal well, do not place anything in the vagina until your surgeon has cleared you with an exam.
+Do not resume sexual activity until you have had a pelvic exam by your doctor.
+Talk to your nurse or doctor for more information information.
+Diet Follow the instructions you received in regards to your post-surgery diet restrictions.
+Increase the number of calories in your diet by eating high protein foods to help the healing process.
+Drink at least 8 (8oz) glasses of water a day.
+Incision Care and Bathing You may have a dressing over your incisions when you go home.
+If you do, a date and time of when to remove it will be marked on the dressing.
+Be sure to remove the dressing as instructed, usually 24 - 48 hours after your surgery.
 Wash your hands well with soap and water before you remove the dressing.
 Do not get the dressing wet.

-- For the first 14 days, take showers only.
-Do not take baths until your incision heals. - Do not scrub your incision until it is completely healed.
+For the first 30 days, take showers only.
+Do not take baths until your incisions heal.
+Do not scrub your incisions until it is completely healed.
 Lightly wash with soap and water and pat dry with a towel.
-Do not apply anything on the incision, such as ointments or creams unless instructed by your doctor. - Call your doctor if your incision becomes red or you notice an increase in swelling or soreness. - You may have a wound drainage system in place after your surgery.
+Do not apply anything on the incision, such as ointments or creams unless instructed by your doctor.
+Call your doctor if your incision becomes red or you notice an increase in swelling or soreness.
+You may have a wound drainage system in place after your surgery.
 If you do have one and go home with it, you will receive instructions on how to care for it.
-Drainage from your vagina is normal for about 2 to 4 weeks. - Call your doctor if you notice an increase in drainage or if the drainage has a bad odor. - You may see some blood, but if heavy bleeding soaks one maxi pad within an hour, go to the emergency center right away.
+Drainage from your vagina is normal for about 2-4 weeks.